A Mean Field Games Model for Cryptocurrency Mining: Competition with cost advantages

-In the absence of liquidity constraints and with exponential utility, we have the following lemma. \begin{proposition} Suppose the individual miners have exponential utility $u = -\frac{1}{\gamma}e^{-\gamma x}$ and no liquidity constraints $A(\cdot) \equiv \infty$, suppose the relative cost efficiency satisfies
+When the higher cost miners have exponential utility ($\gamma > 0$) or are risk-neutral ($\gamma = 0$), and the cost-advantaged miner has exponential utility, or is risk-neutral ($U_1(x)=x$), we have the following result. \begin{proposition} Suppose the individual miners have exponential utility $U(x) = -\frac{1}{\gamma}e^{-\gamma x}$ with $\gamma \geq 0$ and the cost-advantaged miner either i) has exponential utility with risk-aversion coefficient $\gamma_1>0$; or ii) is risk-neutral ($\gamma_1=0$).
+Suppose the relative cost efficiency satisfies

 and let

 Then, in equilibrium, all miners are active with

 for all $t\in[t_{0},T]$ and $x\in \R$. \end{proposition}